mitchpaulus/Dissertation/RevisionNotes.md

 Page 67, Figure 5.21, which shows FPVAV-2-14, it is difficult to determine whether this zone should be considered interior or exterior.

+Page 71, the "crossover" points are going to be different because the absolute zone load is going to be very different for the different units.

+Removed all uses of the term "children" terminal units, etc. Would rather not have to define it.

 The reason that Park Forest and Preston Royal cannot be used is that the data is coming in repeated as a constant the majority of the time.